-Fire Management - Prescribed fire has been used to improve habitat and watershed conditions in selected areas.
-An estimated 8,000 acres burned in the northern portion of the management area in 1999 and 2000.
-This is about 10 percent of the area.
+Fire Management (Updated as part of the 2012 WCS amendment) - Prescribed fire has been used to improve habitat and watershed conditions in selected areas.
+During the last 20 years, 27 fire starts have occurred within the management area, all but one caused by lightning.
+Approximately 47,000 acres have burned within the management area since 1999, or 61 percent of the area.
 There are no National Fire Plan communities or wildland-urban interface subwatersheds in the area.
-Historical fire regimes for the area are estimated to be 3 percent lethal and 97 percent mixed 1 or 2.
+Historical fire regimes for the area are estimated to be 3 percent lethal and 97 percent mixed1 or 2.
 None of the area regimes has vegetation conditions that are highly departed from their historical range.
 However, 19 percent of the area regimes have vegetation conditions that are moderately departed from their historical range.
 Wildfire in these areas may result in larger patch sizes of high intensity or severity.